-Speech-to-Speech (STS) is one form of Telecommunications Relay Service (TRS).
-TRS is a service that allows persons with hearing and speech disabilities to access the telephone system to place and receive telephone calls.
-STS enables persons with a speech disability to make telephone calls using their own voice (or an assistive voice device).
+Speech to Speech (STS) is a form of Telecommunications Relay Service (TRS) that enables persons with a speech disability to make telephone calls using their own voice (or an assistive voice device).
 STS uses Communications Assistants (CAs) – to relay the conversation back and forth between the person with the speech disability and the other party to the call.
 STS CAs are specifically trained in understanding a variety of speech disorders, which enables them to repeat what the caller says in a manner that makes the caller’s words clear and understandable to the called party.
-The Commission’s rules ensure that STS users have the same ease of reaching an STS CA as users of the other types of TRS.

 Who Uses STS?